Hardikbhanot/Future-Minds/README.md

 ### This repository is for the new version of futureminds.in

 <br>
-It uses NodeJS TypeScript and SCSS in frontend, NodeJS as backend.
+It uses NextJS TypeScript as frontend, NodeJS as backend.

 ---